 As the most recent recipient of the fellowship, Kiri spent three weeks in the news department of KSTP-TV in Minneapolis-St. Paul where she job shadowed and worked alongside professional journalists who were eager to mentor and encourage her.
 The fellowship also includes a scholarship.

-The junior journalism major and global studies minor took a few minutes to share how the Lippold Fellowship and other hands-on learning experiences that she’s had as a Blugold have helped shape how she sees her future.
+The junior journalism major and global studies minor took a few minutes to share how the Lippold Fellowship and other learning experiences that she’s had as a Blugold have helped shape how she sees her future.